Indiana Supreme Court

-Court Improvement Program Administrator
+Court Improvement Program

-Applications that are not submitted by a court must have collaborated with and secured the support of the affected courts where the services are to be provided before proceeding with the application.
-A letter of support from the court must accompany the application.
+Applications that are not submitted by a court must have collaborated with and secured the support of the affected court(s) where the services are to be provided.
+Letters of support from the court(s) must accompany the application.

 Court Improvement Program Funding Areas